gogodim/SharedDeliveryCost-CSE201Project/README.md

 1. Command line arguments

-In order to be able to run first adjuce the command line arguments in the QT project by modifying the following line:
+Go to the "Projects" section on the left sidebar in QT after having opened the project.
+Under the MinGW 64-bit compiler go to "Run" and adjust the command line arguments by modifying the following line:
 ```
 --docroot="path_to_project\\SharedDeliveryCost-CSE201Project\\SDC\\SDC" --http-port=9090 --http-address=0.0.0.0 ---config wt_config.xml --resources-dir="path_to_the_parent_directory_of_project"
 ```